gobuffalo/docs/templates/docs/directory-structure.md

 The contents of this directory are auto-generated.
 <% } %>

 This directory contains the public (compiled/compressed) assets.
-If you use webpack, it will use this directory to put its assets.
+If you use webpack, it will put its assets in this directory.

 ### templates